Alfie5640/HPCWeatherPredictionPipeline/README.md

 venv\Scripts\activate

 Install dependencies:
 pip install -r requirements.txt

 Run FastAPI:
 uvicorn src.api.app:app --reload

 ## Data

-ERA5 data can be downloaded using the scripts provided in the scripts directory.
+ERA5 data can be downloaded using the scripts in the scripts directory

 Raw and processed datasets are excluded from version control due to their size.
-The pipeline expects ERA5 input data to be available locally when running the feature generation workflow.
+The pipeline expects ERA5 input data to be available locally when running the feature generation workflow

 ## Technologies